 (3) Employee Stock Options.
 The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and stockholder value.
 The Board of Directors considers this policy highly contributory to growth in future stockholder value.
-The number of options awarded in 2016 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
+The number of options awarded in 2018 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
 No explicit formula criteria are utilized, other than minimizing dilution to stockholder interests and the impact on earnings per share for option expense.
-When taken together with the share repurchase program, the net result of the option program over the last twenty years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.
+When taken together with the share repurchase program, the net result of the option program over the last twenty-five years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.

 At the 2003 Annual Meeting, stockholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
 During the same period of time that 153,000 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
-As of December 31, 2016, 20,900 unexercised option shares remained outstanding under the 2003 Plan.
+As of December 31, 2018, 11,624 unexercised option shares remained outstanding under the 2003 Plan.

 At the 2013 Annual Meeting, stockholders approved the 2013 Employees' and Directors' Incentive Plan, under which up to 600,000 shares may be granted over the ten-year life of the plan.
-As of December 31, 2016, 53,700 unexercised option shares were outstanding under the 2013 Plan may be awarded on this same date at the closing price on the date of the meeting.
-Some number of allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
-The Compensation and Benefits Committee approves all awards, and the closing price on the date of the approval is the exercise price of the option shares.
-According to policy, awards are not made in advance of material news events, or when material non-public information is known.
+As of December 31, 2018, 49,394 unexercised option shares were outstanding under the 2013 Plan.